atalayozmen/Blog-Project-with-Node.js/README.md

 To have a website experience, just go to http://localhost:5000 and interact with the website using the user interface.

-I did not upload the node_modules, so run the command "npm install" first to download the dependencies.

-Important note: I didn't add id area myself because mongoose already adds id to it's database items.

 Dependencies I used and why I used them:

 -dompurify and jsdom: I used these to sanitize the html to prevent possible XSS attacks.